H1ghBre4k3r/y-lang/docs/src/basics/README.md

 # Language Basics

-Pesca follows the foundations of many other programming languages.
+Y follows the foundations of many other programming languages.
 This chapter tries to make you familiar with these and provide you with some examples.